Analysis of the Play: 'The Black Hermit'

 The play is divided into three parts: Act One, Act Two and Act Three.
 Both the acts have three scenes.
-The first an third acts take place in the countryside while the second one occurs in the town.
+The first and third acts occur in the countryside while the second one in town.

-She asks Thoni if she has finished sorting out the beans to which she replies they are about ready.
-Nyobi notices Thoni had been crying.
-She asks her whether she had been crying which forces Thoni to turn her head aside.
+She asks Thoni if she has finished sorting out the beans.
+Thoni replies they are about ready.
+Nyobi notices Thoni has been crying.
+She asks her whether she has been crying which forces Thoni to turn her head aside.
 Nyobi reflects how the world has changed.
 Sons no longer respect their mothers and carry out their wishes.
 She wonders why her son has never replied to her numerous letters.

 Nyobi says she has seen a lot.
 She has seen the sun rising and setting, seasons followed by many others including birth and death alternating.
 She has tasted the pain of beatings and experienced the pangs of birth and death’s blow.
 She says she has learned the joys of a woman.
 However, she wonders why her son has been silent for many years.
 Thoni tells her mother-in-law it is not her (mother-in-law) he hates but her (Thoni’s) flesh and bed.

 They hear a voice outside the hut.
 They become excited.
 It must be Remi.
 Their excitement is diminished when they realize the voice is that of an elder.
 Thoni exits after the elder enters.
 The elder influences Nyobi to bless the traditional medicine and the man who will carry it to town.
-He tells Nyobi he has been sent by the elders for they believe once Nyobi blesses the medicine it would aid in bringing Remi, Nyobi’s son and Thoni’s husband, back into the village.
+He tells Nyobi he has been sent by the elders for they believe once Nyobi blesses the medicine it would aid in bringing Remi back to the village.

-After the elder exits, Nyobi realizes or believes the mistake she has made.
-Will God punish her by not bringing Remi back because she has accepted to bless a traditional practice is against Christianity teachings?
-She tells Thoni who enters a few minutes later she has to see the pastor.
-She must urge the pastor to go to the city and bring Remi back.
+After the elder exits, Nyobi looks for a shawl.
+She believes she has done unchristian thing by blessing a traditional medicine.
+Will God punish her by not bringing Remi back because she has accepted to bless a traditional practice that is against Christian teachings?
+She must see the pastor and urge him to go to the city to convince Remi to return to his homeland.

-In Scene III, Nyobi has run after the pastor to urge him to go to the city and find Remi.
+In Scene III, Nyobi is running after the pastor to exhort him to go to the city.
 At first, the pastor refuses.
-After a while, the realization he’s growing old leads him to accept Nyobi’s pleading stating that the church needs a young blood which is energetic.
+After a while, the realization he’s growing old leads him to accept Nyobi’s plea.
+He acknowledges the church needs a young blood which is energetic.
 He agrees to go to the city to look for Remi.

 In this act we come across Remi.
 He is working in the city in an oil company as a clerk.
 He is seeing a woman, Jane, who is of European descent.

-In Scene II, Omange, Remi’s friend in the city, visits Remi.
+In Scene II, Omange, Remi’s friend in the city visits him.
 After the greetings, the discussion focuses on politics.
 In Scene II, we learn Remi had fallen in love with Thoni but as shy as he was then he found it difficult to let her know how he felt.
 He left the country to go to the city to study.
 Later, he is sent a letter inviting him to attend the wedding of his older brother and Thoni.
-A few months after the marriage, something involve his older brother in a car accident.
-His father having learnt the death of his firstborn becomes ill which leads to his demise.
+His elder brother dies six months later after the wedding in a car accident.
+His father having learnt the death of his firstborn becomes ill.
+The shock of his son's death leads to his demise a few days later.
 As is the customary law of Marua tribe, Remi has to inherit his brother’s wife.
 He tells Omange he has a wound in his heart, and that wound is a woman–Thoni.

 As they are discussing about Thoni who ‘broke’ Remi’s heart, the leader of the elders and two elders come into limelight.
-Omange leaves to find Jane to prevent her from visiting Remi, at Remi’s instruction, because important people from his village have come.
-They plead with him to return to their land factoring their tribe isn’t represented in the government.
+Omange leaves at Remi’s instruction to find Jane to prevent her from going to Remi’s room.
+The elders plead with him to return to their land factoring their tribe isn’t represented in the government.
 Since Remi is educated, he is better suited as a political leader to steer his tribe in the political direction.
 Remi refuses their offer and pleadings, insisting he will remain in the city.
-They tell him they’re hopeful he will come back to his land.
+They tell him they’re hopeful he will return to his land.
 They leave behind a bundle wrapped with banana leaves which is the traditional medicine.

-After they have left the pastor enters.
+When the elders have left, the pastor enters.
 He too wants Remi to return because his mother, his wife and the church needs him back.
 Remi offers the pastor various reasons he does not want to go back.
 All of a sudden, he turns to the pastor with an ironic smile and tells him, “Go back to the village.
 Tell the elders this; if they need me, I’ll come.
 If you Christians want me, I’ll not fail you.
 If my mother calls for me, I’ll not disappoint her hopes.
 Go and tell it to all: The ridges, hills and the mountains.
 Tell it to all the land.”
-This ironic smile, as we’ll find will spell doom because the events that will unfold will result from this simple yet drastic action.
+This ironic smile, as we’ll find later will spell doom because the events that will unfold will result from this simple yet drastic action.

 The pastor leaves behind his Bible.
 Remi weighs the Bible and the bundle wrapped in banana leaves.
 He utters, “These…These…pieces of superstition meant to lure me home.
 Shall I find my peace and freedom there?
 These are part of me, part of my life, my whole life.”

-In Scene III, Jane insists he should go with her to his homeland.
-Remi tells her she will not be able to adapt to the traditions of his tribe neither does she understand what his people are undergoing.
+In Scene III, Jane pleads with Remi to go with her to his homeland.
+Remi tells her she will not be able to adapt to the traditions of his tribe neither does she understand the sufferings his people are going through.
 She tells him she will try to adjust to the ways of his people but Remi refuses.
 At her insistence, Remi reveals to her that he has a wife.
 This sets a confrontation between the two of them.
 It is at this point we learn further the characteristics of Remi from Jane which offers an insight of how his attitude/behavior leads to the catastrophic events that will unfold when he returns to his homeland.
 Jane tells him to go back to his little wife and storms out of the room.

 Remi delivers his speech in his village on the same day he arrives.
-However, his speech does not go well with the many who had gathered to hear him.
-Even when alone with his mother, wife, the pastor and Omange; he didn’t utter nice words to his mother and wife.
+Nonetheless, his speech is not received well by the villagers who had gathered to hear it.
+Even when alone with his mother, wife, the pastor and Omange; he doesn’t utter nice words to his mother and wife.

 In Scene II, a village woman is persuading Thoni not to leave.
 Thoni is adamant she will leave.
 She tells the woman she longs the country she had experienced when she was young.
 It is a country where “there is no light and no people.
 It’s all darkness, swallowing you wholly so that no man from this world may know or recognize you.”
 She leaves despite the village woman’s insistence.

-In Scene III, the beating of drums is heard followed by men carrying the dead body of Thoni.
+In Scene III, the beating of drums is heard followed by men carrying a dead body.
 Remi kneels beside her, a broken man.
 He wishes she had sent him the letter earlier.
-He was handed the letter by the village woman who persuaded Thoni not to leave.
+He was handed the letter by the village woman who had persuaded Thoni not to leave.
 When he asked her whose letter it was, she replied, “She was kind.
 She who was true.
 A tender sapling growing straight though surrounded with weed.”
-He asked her again.
+Confused, he asked her again.
 She responded angrily, “The best woman the village had ever borne.
 Many curses on you.”